tigoe/SoundExamples/docs/midi-instrument.md

   ````

-  Then in the setup(), you need to take the formula for a major scale and the tonic note you want, and generate a scale by adding the whole or half steps in sequence:
+  Then in the ``setup()``, you need to take the list of intervals for a major scale and the tonic note you want, and generate a scale by adding the whole or half steps in sequence:

   ````
   void setup() {